 Johnnie Walker, Robbie Dale and newcomer Ross Brown were the only ones on board, contemplating how they were going to manage

+could recognise.
 What they got was this blond-haired git from Blackpool.”
 However Chris quickly won their approval when he fixed their broken television.
-The skills he had acquired in his old job had proved useful in this
+The skills he had acquired in his old job had proved useful in

 At midnight, as the new law came into effect, Johnnie and Robbie took the station into a new era - that of Radio Caroline International.
 When they had finished their programme at 2am, Chris was given the job of